 Refinance and save some money!

 Interest rates on home loans have been a topic of media coverage and dinner conversations for some time now.
-With historically low rates, a refinance loan can be beneficial for home owners.
+Here's a primer on what exactly these discussions include.

 What is a refinance loan?

 A refinance is a mortgage loan that will pay off and replace any existing liens you have on your home.

 People refinance their homes for several reasons.
 Here are some of the most common:

 - Interest rate savings: a home owner may save 1% or more with a refinance loan.

 - Shorten loan term: save money on interest by refinancing your 30-year mortgage into a shorter loan (like 20- or 15-year loans).

 - Use your home's value: if you have equity in your home, use it to consolidate debts or finance a kitchen remodel.

 What to consider when looking at a refinance

 Sometimes refinancing your mortgage isn't a cost-effective option.
 So here are a few things to consider: